-Our Residential Treatment Program provides 24-hour care for children ages five to 18 with significant emotional and behavioral concerns.
-We integrate therapy, education, health, spiritual growth, and recreation opportunities to help children and families stabilize, establish safety, resolve conflict, develop successful coping skills, and prepare for reunification.
+Our Residential Treatment Program provides 24-hour care for children ages five to 17 with significant emotional and behavioral challenges.
+We integrate evidence-based therapy practices, education, health, spiritual growth and recreation opportunities to help children and families, establish safety and stability, develop successful coping skills and prepare for reunification.
 Average length of stay varies.

 Our Day Treatment Program provides children, ages five to 18, a research-based K-12 educational curriculum in a highly structured therapeutic environment.
-By helping children learn new skills and strategies to manage their emotional health and well-being, while continuing their academic pursuits, we help prepare them to successfully re-enter the public school system.
-Individual and family therapy services are an integral part of our Day Treatment program.
+By helping children learn new skills and strategies to manage their emotional health and well-being, while continuing their academic pursuits, we help children to transition to a less restrictive educational setting.
+Evidenced-based therapy services are an integral part of our Day Treatment program.
 Average length of treatment varies.

-Tennyson Center for Children’s Education Program offers a continuum of education approaches to meet the behavioral and academic needs of students for children who are having difficulty achieving success in the public school setting.
+Tennyson Center for Children’s Educational Services offer a continuum of education approaches to meet the behavioral and academic needs of students who are having difficulty achieving success in school.

 For more information about programs and services,

 please contact our Admissions Department at 303-433-1232